persephone-tools/persephone/CONTRIBUTING.md

    $ git push -u origin my-feature
    ```

 5. Go to the GitHub web page of your fork of the Persephone repo.
+Click the
-Click the 'Pull request' button to send your changes to the project's maintainers for
+'Pull request' button to send your changes to the project's maintainers for
 review.
-This will send an email to the maintainers.
+Please send pull requests to development branch.
+This will send an
+email to the maintainers.

 (If you are unfamiliar with Git, please look up the
 [Git documentation](https://git-scm.com/documentation) on the web, or ask a friend or another contributor for help.)